Gambeat007/Gambeat007/README.md

 I like to plan, optimse and increase efectiveness of processes in a business and personal life.
 I am practising self-awareness and observation skills.

-Current technologies:
-Backend: Java, Spring,
+Current technologies: backend: Java, Spring, frontend: Typescript, React.
-Frontend: Typescript, React
+Helpers: Maven, Swagger, Postman.

 If you want to contact me, send email to: laszek.lukasz(at)gmail.com, cheers!